Hop til indhold

 Environmentally sustainable investments

-The investments that this financial product is based on do not consider the EU criteria for environmentally sustainable economic activities.
+The investments underlying this financial product do not consider the EU criteria for environmentally sustainable economic activities.

-Average interest rate savings does not promote environmental or social characteristics and does not have sustainability as its target pursuant to Section 6 of the EU’s Sustainable Finance Disclosure Regulation (SFDR).
+Average interest rate does not promote environmental or social characteristics and does not have sustainability as its objective.

 Average interest rate grouping

-If you have an average interest rate policy, it is placed in an interest rate group, a risk group and an expense group.
-Your average interest rate plan may change groups.
-As from 1 July 2023, your Average interest rate plan can no longer change interest rate group.
+If you have a pension plan in average interest rate, it is placed in an interest rate group, a risk group and a cost group.
+Your policy may change groups.
+As of 1 July 2023, your pension plan can no longer change interest rate group.

 Interest rate groups

-PFA has four interest rate groups, and each policy is placed in one of these groups.
-Placement in the interest rate groups is based on a calculation of the policy's weighted basic interest rate, which is an expression of the size of the guaranteed benefits relative to the size of your savings.
+PFA has four interest rate groups, and each pension plan is placed in one of these groups.
+Placement in the interest rate groups is based on a calculation of the pension plan's weighted basic interest rate, which is an expression of the size of the guaranteed benefits relative to the savings.

-Interest rate group 1: Policies with a weighted basic interest rate of 1.0 % and up to 2.0 %
+Interest rate group 1: Pension plans with a weighted basic interest rate from 1.0 % and up to 2.0 %

-Interest rate group 2: Policies with a weighted basic interest rate over 2.0 % and up to 3.0 %
+Interest rate group 2: Pension plans with a weighted basic interest rate over 2.0 % and up to 3.0 %

-Interest rate group 3: Policies with a weighted basic interest rate over 3.0 % but less than 4.0 %
+Interest rate group 3: Pension plans with a weighted basic interest rate over 3.0 % but below 4.0 %

-Interest rate group 4: Policies with a weighted basic interest rate of 4.0 % and above.
+Interest rate group 4: Pension plans with a weighted basic interest rate of 4.0 % and higher

-As from 1 July 2023, the policies can no longer change interest rate group.
-This means that from that date, each policy will remain in the interest rate group it belonged to as of 1 July 2023, regardless of whether the policy’s weighted basic rate of interest is subject to later changes.
+As of 1 July 2023, pension plans can no longer change interest rate group.
+This means that from that date, each pension plan will remain in the interest rate group it belonged to as at 1 July 2023, regardless of whether the pension plan’s weighted basic rate of interest will be subject to later changes.

-The deposit interest rate for each interest rate group may differ as the investment policies for the groups’ total savings are subject to different requirements.
+The deposit interest rate for each interest rate group may differ as the investment policies for the group’s total savings are subject to different requirements.
 Pension plans with the highest guaranteed benefits call for a very conservative investment policy.
-Policies with group term life insurance are not placed in an interest rate group as group term life insurance plans do not include savings.
+Pension plans with group term life insurance are not placed in an interest rate group as group term life insurance plans do not include savings.

 Risk groups

-PFA has three risk groups, and each policy is placed in one of these groups:
+PFA has two risk groups, and each pension plan is placed in one of these groups:

-Policies covered by an agreement on special experience profit or a so-called pooling agreement
+Pension plan covered by an agreement on special local experience rating or a so-called pooling arrangement

-PFA has three expense groups, and each policy is placed in one of these groups: Policies in the payout phase as well as other policies without regular payments
+PFA has two cost groups, and each pension plan is placed in one of these groups:

 Guaranteed benefits

-With an average interest rate plan, you are guaranteed a minimum payout (guaranteed benefits) when you retire.
+With an average interest rate plan, you are guaranteed a minimum payout when you retire.
+This is called guaranteed benefits.
 The guaranteed benefits are calculated based on cautious assumptions about life expectancy, risk of reduced occupational capacity, expenses and return.
-The minimum payout is guaranteed provided that you meet the conditions of the pension plan in terms of payments, employment, etc. The rules are described in detail in your policy, which you find at My PFA.
-If your circumstances change, we will fix a new minimum payout based on these changes.
+The minimum payout is guaranteed provided that you meet the conditions of the pension plan in terms of payments, employment, etc. The rules are described in detail in your policy, which you can find on My PFA.
+If your circumstances change, we will fix a new guaranteed benefits based on these changes.

 Reduced risk with guaranteed benefits

-The average interest rate environment and your guaranteed benefits mean a significant reduction in risk.
+Average interest rate and guaranteed benefits ensure a significant reduction in risk.
 PFA has to invest the savings very conservatively in order to honour the guaranteed benefits and ensure a steady return.
-This means that the returns generated in the average interest rate environment are often lower than the returns generated in the market rate environment, which allows greater fluctuations and does not have any guaranteed benefits.
+This means that the return generated in the average interest rate environment often is lower than the return generated in the market rate environment, which allows greater fluctuations and does not have any guaranteed benefits.

 The reserves help secure your payouts

 PFA has to accumulate reserves to secure the guaranteed benefits in case the development in life expectancy, the risk of reduced occupational capacity, expenses and return behaves differently than expected.
 The reserves are accumulated by setting aside part of the investment profit etc. during good years.
-Any reserve surplus will be distributed to the policies in the form of a bonus.
-However, right now there are no indications that the deposit interest rate or the pension payouts will increase as the low level of interest rates, the increase in life expectancy and the increased capital requirement mean that we need to set aside even more money in order to secure the guaranteed benefits.
+Any reserve surplus will be distributed to the pension plans in the form of a bonus.
+However, right now there are no indications that the deposit interest rate or the pension payouts will increase as the low level of interest rates, long life expectancy and the high capital requirement mean that we need to set aside even more money in order to secure the guaranteed benefits.

 Consolidation

-Consolidation adds more security to the minimum payouts
+Consolidation provides greater security for the minimum payouts

-For several years, PFA has added more security to the pension payouts by consolidating the savings on individual customers’ pension plans.
+Over a number of years, PFA Pension has upped the security for the pension payouts by consolidating the savings on the individual customers’ pension plans.

-When we consolidate savings, it means that profits are added to the savings as they are generated without increasing the minimum benefits (the so-called tariff benefits).
-Profits are generated when the deposit interest rate is higher than the assumed interest rate, when the price of insurance cover is less than assumed and when the costs are less than assumed.
-The added allocations to savings when profits are generated increases the likelihood of the savings also in the future being able to finance the minimum payouts from the pension plan even if losses are realised later.
-Consolidation thus helps to ensure that the minimum payouts are maintained and can be financed via your savings.
-If the savings reach a level where there is a high degree of certainty that they can finance the minimum benefits, there will no longer be a need for consolidation.
-This means that profits that are generated on an ongoing basis can then be used to increase the minimum benefits.
+When we consolidate the savings, this means that ongoing profit is credited to the savings without increasing the minimum benefits (the so-called tariff benefits).
+Profit arises when the interest credited to the savings is higher than the assumed interest rate, when the cost of insurance cover is lower than assumed and when costs are lower than assumed.
+The increased crediting to the savings when there is profit provides greater assurance that, going forward, the savings will be able to finance the minimum payouts under the pension plan, even if a deficit arises later.
+Thus, consolidation helps ensure that the minimum payouts can be observed and financed by your savings.
+If the savings reach a level where they can, with a high degree of certainty, finance the minimum benefits, there will no longer be any need for consolidation.
+This means that ongoing profit can then be used to increase the minimum benefit.

 Why the forecasts and payouts are not increasing